-Affordable rented housing Aged or veteran tree Affordable rented housing is let by local authorities or private registered providers of social housing to households who are eligible for social rented housing.
+Affordable rented housing Affordable rented housing is let by local authorities or private registered providers of social housing to households who are eligible for social rented housing.
 Affordable Rent is subject to rent controls that require a rent of no more than 80% of the local market rent (including service charges, where applicable).
-Source: NPPF) A tree which, because of its great age, size or condition is of exceptional value for wildlife, in the landscape, or culturally.
+Source: NPPF) Aged or veteran tree A tree which, because of its great age, size or condition is of exceptional value for wildlife, in the landscape, or culturally.
 (Source: NPPF) AQMA Air Quality Management Area Each local authority in the UK is required to monitor air quality in their area.
 If an authority finds any places where the national air quality objectives are not likely to be achieved, it must declare an Air Quality Management Area, and prepare an air quality action plan.
 Air source heat pumps Air source heat pumps absorb heat from the outside air.
 This heat can then be used to heat radiators, under floor heating systems, or warm air convectors and hot water.
 Allocated Site Sites identified for development in a development plan.
 Allowable Solutions Allowable Solutions are part of Government strategy for cost effective delivery of mainstream zero carbon new homes from 2016.
 Part of the definition of zero carbon development includes the concept that after delivering a certain level of CO 2 reduction onsite, known as carbon compliance, developers can then choose to offset remaining emissions through a range of measures known as 'allowable solutions'.
-One of these possible measures is that developers would have the choice to pay into a Community Energy Fund, Anaerobic digestion which is then used to invest in energy efficiency and renewable and low carbon energy projects with an emphasis placed on community benefit.
-Anaerobic Digestion (AD) is a natural process where plant and animal materials (biomass) are broken down by micro-organisms in the absence of air.
+One of these possible measures is that developers would have the choice to pay into a Community Energy Fund, which is then used to invest in energy efficiency and renewable and low carbon energy projects with an emphasis placed on community benefit.
+Anaerobic digestion Anaerobic Digestion (AD) is a natural process where plant and animal materials (biomass) are broken down by micro-organisms in the absence of air.
+Ancient woodland An area that has been wooded continuously since at least 1600 AD.